ZupIT/beagle-docs/content/en/docs/Resources/Component's Positioning/Size.md

 ## Size

-These atributes handles the item's sizes on screen.
+It handles the item's size on screen.

 Size has the following atributes: **`width, heigth, maxWidth,maxHeight, minWidth, minHeigh, aspectRatio`**